 The 10 Best War History Books

 This wiki has been updated 35 times since it was first published in September of 2015.
 As the philosopher, essayist, and poet George Santayana said, "Those who cannot remember the past are condemned to repeat it."
 When it comes to the subject of armed conflicts, we would be wise to take heed.
 Our selection of war history books is fascinating, enlightening, and even entertaining, and will be equally of interest to students, historians, and those wishing to learn from days gone by.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes